Enalapril

 Enalapril and other medications

-Some medicines can interact with enalapril.
 Always check with your prescriber or pharmacist before giving your child any other medicines, including herbal or complementary medicines.
-The following medicines are known to react with enalapril:

-- Furosemide, digoxin, amiloride, spironolactone and potassium supplements: These medicines are often prescribed alongside enalapril.
-They affect the potassium level in the body so a blood test to check the potassium level may be needed if a medicine is added, increased or stopped.
+- furosemide, digoxin, amiloride, spironolactone and potassium supplements: These medicines are often prescribed alongside enalapril.
+They affect the potassium level in the body so a blood test to check the potassium level may be needed if a medicine is added, increased or stopped

-- Medicines that lower the blood pressure, such as calcium channel blockers angiotensin II blockers and beta-blockers: These are sometimes prescribed alongside enalapril.
+- medicines that lower the blood pressure, such as calcium channel blockers angiotensin II blockers and beta-blockers: These are sometimes prescribed alongside enalapril.
 They have an additional effect on the blood pressure.
-If dizziness or fainting occurs, please tell us.
+If dizziness or fainting occurs, please tell us

-- Non-steroidal anti-inflammatory drugs such diclofenac and ibuprofen: Kidney function will need to be monitored if these medicines are taken with enalapril.
+- non-steroidal anti-inflammatory drugs such diclofenac and ibuprofen: Kidney function will need to be monitored if these medicines are taken with enalapril

-- Lithium: lithium levels in the body may be increased if taken with enalapril
+- lithium: Lithium levels in the body may be increased if taken with enalapril

-Important Information
+Important information

 - Keep medicines in a safe place where children cannot reach them.